neBM/doctor-app/group_organisation_plan.md

 **Sprint 2:**
 - The system should allow a doctor to view their bookings by entering a month and year
-  - Tasks:
+  - Tasks
     - Front End:
       - Create a button for bookings
-      - Create a pop window that is form used to enter the booking date and month
+      - Create a pop window that is form used to enter the booking month and year
       - Add two entries which takes a month and year
       - On the form pop window have a button to return to the welcome screen
       - Have a button to submit the entries from the form
       - Create a pop window that shows the result of the month and year entered -Have a button to return to the welcome screen

+    - Back End:
+      - Create a class for bookings
+      - Create fields for id, doctor, patient and timestamp
+      - Have the constructor initialise the fields
+      - Create a getDoctor method that returns the doctor
+      - Create a getPatient method that returns the patient
+      - Create a getTimestamp method that returns the timestamp
+      - Create a getBooking method that takes a month and year as parameters and returns a set of bookings matching the month and year